 The Navy Federal/NMCRS Card is a prepaid card - not a credit card.
 The cards are distributed with a preloaded amount on the card.
 You may use it wherever Visa debit cards are accepted (within the United States and not for alcohol, pornography, gambling or firearms).
 You may also use it to get cash at any Navy Federal ATM, CO-OP Network, Walgreens (in California), or Cashpoints (no charge) or any ATM displaying the Visa/PLUS logos (charges may apply).
 For a list of PLUS ATM’s please visit http://usa.visa.com/personal/using_visa/atmlocator.html.

 Using the Navy Federal/NMCRS card for a purchase is similar to using a debit card.
 At the time of purchase, select “CREDIT,” sign the receipt and go!
 Or select “DEBIT” if prompted and enter your Personal Identification Number (“PIN”).

 To create your four digit PIN, click “Cardholder Sign-In” on this website

 When you receive your card from the NMCRS, they will activate it for you.
 You may use this website to check the balance of the card, change your PIN and other transaction inquires.

 Using your Navy Federal/NMCRS Card signifies that you accept the Terms & Conditions.

 The original value of your Navy Federal/NMCRS Card is embossed on your card.
 You can also check your balance by logging into this website.

-You can change the forgotten PIN via the website by clicking the “Forgot PIN” option located on the left-hand side.
+You can change the forgotten PIN via the website by clicking ‘Sign In’, then click ‘Forgot PIN’.